-There’s a lot of value to be had in having an in depth understand of an areas mining history when it comes to locating rocks and mineral in the present day and these are the titles in my collecting that I have used to learn about the areas that we visit.
+There’s a lot of value to be had in having an in depth understand of an area’s mining history when it comes to locating rocks and mineral in the present day.
+These are the titles in my collecting that I have used to learn about the areas that we visit.

 Title: The Mines and Geology of the Loomis Quadrangle Okanogan County, Washington by Washington Geological Service and Kerby Jackson

-Review: Whenever possible I prefer to have a hard copy of something vs. PDF files but I understand that for many people having a copy of something for free on the computer is just as good and this is just that.
-This book is a reprint of a 1972 publication from Washington Geological Survey.
+Review: Whenever possible I prefer a hard copy of something vs. PDF files, but I understand that for many people having a copy of something for free on the computer is just as good.
+This book is a reprint of a 1972 publication from the Washington Geological Survey.
 It is very thorough and goes into the geology of the area in great detail.